CIETC

-CIETC is an acronym for the Central Iowa Employment and Training Consortium.
-CIETC is a public agency formed in an agreement among the City of Des Moines, and the surrounding counties of Boone, Dallas, Jasper, Madison, Marion, Polk, Story and Warren.
+The Central Iowa Employment and Training Consortium (CIETC) is a public agency formed in an agreement among the City of Des Moines, and the surrounding counties of Boone, Dallas, Jasper, Madison, Marion, Polk, Story and Warren.

 The agency was the subject of local media coverage and controversy when the compensation plans for executives at CIETC were disclosed.

 Organization

 Formed under Chapter 25E of the Iowa Code, CIETC is governed by a Board of Directors, composed of representatives appointed by the Mayor or chairperson of each participating entity and with approval by the respective Council or Board of Supervisors.
 Des Moines appoints three representatives, whereas Polk County has four representatives, and each remaining community has one representative each.

 CIETC created an agreement with the 11th Regional Workforce Investment Board (RWIB) to provide employment and training services.
 CIETC administers three programs: Promise Jobs, WIA, and Welfare-to-work.

 Promise Jobs

 Promise Jobs is designed to provide training and increase the availability of employment opportunities to recipients of the Family Investment Program (FIP) as part of the Family Investment Agreement (FIA).
 The program is funded by the U.S. Department of Health & Human Services (DHHS) through the Temporary Assistance to Needy Families (TANF) program.
 Promise Jobs is administered by CIETC, Iowa Workforce Development and DHHS.